Danish Army

 the United States.

-Some of the above mentioned states only tested the
+Some of the above mentioned countries only tested the

 Kegresse-drive, some acquired a licence to produce it,